Download This Sample

 BREAKING THE SEGREGATION

-- Prior to World War II, American military consisted only the caucasian race.
-African-American people were not believed to have the capability to engage in war.
+- Prior to World War II, the American military consisted only of caucasians.
+Racist ideology of the time suggested that black people were not capable of fighting effectively in a war.

-- However, the rising unease in the late 1930s over possible war in Europe and Asia prompted the federal government to expand its air defenses and the civilian pilot training program, which was open to African Americans.
+- However, the rising unease in the late 1930s over possible war in Europe and Asia prompted the federal government to expand its air defenses and the civilian pilot training program, which was opened up to black people.

 - A Howard University student filed a lawsuit in protest, and due to pressure from black newspapers, the NAACP, sympathetic government leaders, and President Franklin D. Roosevelt, the “Tuskegee Experiment” was begun.